-U.S. Secretary of Education Arne Duncan today issued the following statement on the tragic loss of life in Oklahoma:
+U.S. Secretary of Education Arne Duncan issued the following statement today, recognizing the anniversary of Title IX on Sunday, June 23:

-Obama Administration Approves Three More NCLB Flexibility Requests—37 States and DC Now Approved for Waivers
+Obama Administration Approves NCLB Flexibility Request for Alabama 38 States and DC now Approved for Waivers

-The Obama administration today approved three more requests for waivers from No Child Left Behind (NCLB), in exchange for state-developed plans to prepare all students for college and career, focus aid on the neediest students, and support effective teaching and leadership.
-The approved states include Alaska, Hawaii and West Virginia.
+The Obama administration today approved the state of Alabama for a waiver from No Child Left Behind (NCLB) in exchange for state-developed plans to prepare all students for college and career, focus aid on the neediest students, and support effective teaching and leadership.

 First Lady Michelle Obama and Epicurious Announce Winning Recipes in Nationwide "Healthy Lunchtime Challenge"